SamirTalwar/jenga/doc/comparison.md

-# Comparison between Jenga with other build systems
+# Comparison between Jenga and other build systems

-Which of Jenga's features are present or missing in other build tools?\
+Which of Jenga's features are present in other build tools?\
 [Make](https://en.wikipedia.org/wiki/Make_(software))
 [Shake](https://shakebuild.com/)
 [Bazel](https://bazel.build/)